Stevens Vaughn: Career

 While in China, Vaughn developed a technique of performance action painting.
 Vaughn's performance paintings are on display at the Chongqing LAB Art Museum, where he performed at its inauguration, in Shanghai at the Ke Art Museum and at MAAM in Rome.
-He has held solo exhibitions in Buenos Aires, Valparaiso, Curitiba, London, Berlin, Brazzaville, Bulgaria, Sofia, Miami, Rome and Shanghai, while his ceramic art sculptures have been exhibited in China, Scandinavia and South America.
+He has held solo exhibitions in Buenos Aires, Valparaíso, Curitiba, London, Berlin, Brazzaville, Bulgaria, Sofia, Miami, Rome and Shanghai, while his ceramic art sculptures have been exhibited in China, Scandinavia and South America.

 Vaughn holds an adjunct professorship at the Ceramics Institute of Dehua and has lectured at the Central Academy of Fine Arts, Beijing.
 In 2006, he was appointed a professor in the Dieter Roth Academy in Gulangyu, China.